 How long does after-sun lotion last?

-While sunscreen has a shelf life of three years, the expiration dates for after-sun products will differ based on its formulation.
-If it’s in the form of a classic body lotion, it can generally last for two to three years as long as it’s stored out of direct sunlight and in a cool or room temperature area.
+If it’s in the form of a classic body lotion, after-sun lotion can generally last for two to three years as long as it’s stored out of direct sunlight and in a cool or room temperature area.
 Store-bought pure aloe vera gels typically last for about two years if stored in the same way, but can last up to five if they’re kept refrigerated or frozen.

 How often should after-sun lotion be applied?

-After-sun products that are moisturizing or offer anti-inflammatory benefits can be applied as often as needed for relief, so feel free to slather or spritz away.
-However, King points out that if the product contains hydrocortisone, it shouldn’t be applied more than three times per day and shouldn’t be used for more than a week at a time.
-Also, if your after-sun product contains a gradual self-tanner, she recommends applying it once daily until you reach your desired shade and then using it every few days to maintain your color.
+While you can apply most after-sun products as often as needed for relief, King says if the product contains hydrocortisone, it shouldn’t be applied more than three times per day and shouldn’t be used for more than a week at a time.
+If your after-sun product contains a gradual self-tanner, she recommends applying it once daily until you reach your desired shade and then using it every few days to maintain your color.

 Is after-sun lotion good for sunburn?

-When it comes to sunburns, King says that, yes, some after-sun products are great for treating them—but it depends on the formulation.
-She recommends products that contain aloe vera and soy for their abilities to soothe burns and combat inflammation.
+It depends on the formulation, says King who recommends choosing products that contain aloe vera and soy for their abilities to soothe burns and combat inflammation.
 “For areas that feel particularly uncomfortable, a 1% hydrocortisone cream can also be helpful,” she says.

 How do you apply after-sun lotion?